 Fancy starting your own balcony garden?
 Or revamping the one you already have?
-Simon Moore from ACE shares his tips:
+Here are some tips, courtesy of ACE:

 All you need to grow basic herbs and salads is a windowsill and some pots and containers.
 Growing vertically means you need less space.
 Long thin troughs filled with seasonal plants and herbs use less space than square pots.
 Try using a mirror, an old gardening trick that makes any area look bigger than it is, as does having planting zones at different heights.

 Respect the climate

 Not much survives the summer, but flowering plants such as the Vinca, which is available from March onwards, will thrive during the hottest months.
 From mid-September onwards, choose marigolds and petunias for great color, or coleus, which brightens up an old pot with its striking leaves.
 If you’re looking for year-round growth: bougainvillea, thevetia, leucophyllum and oleander will all thrive, as will grasses such as pennisetum and muhlenbergia.
 Succulent plants like adenium, aloe and euphorbia, and cacti such as agave, echinocactus and ppuntiodeae are all great too.